johndrwood/fitcoin/README.md

 ```
 ---

-### getBalance
+### checkBalance
-Get the XRP balance of a referenced wallet.
+Check the XRP balance of a wallet.

 #### Parameters
 - wallet
   - Either a `String` representing the wallet's `classicAddress` or a [Wallet object](https://js.xrpl.org/classes/Wallet.html).
 ```
 getBalance("abcdefghijklABCDEFGHIJKL1234567890")
 getBalance(wallet)